elucian/bee/syntax/keywords.md

 | stop     | Interrupt a while loop and continue past repeat; keyword
 | skip     | Skip the rest of while block and continue from the beginning
 | exit     | Force silent termination of a rule, aspect, program or driver
-| fail     | Interrupt a rule or block with recoverable error
+| fail     | Create error message if a condition is true else pass
-| pass     | Null statement.
-It does absolutely nothing
+| pass     | Clear error message if a condition is true else fail
 | abort    | Force silent early interruption of trial block
 | retry    | Execute a previous case into a trial block
 | solve    | Solve one forward case into a trial block
 | resume   | Used in trial block to continue next case after failure
 | halt     | Create unrecoverable error and stop program
 | over     | End driver, library or module file.
 Dot suffix is mandatory.

 **Read next:** [Syntax Overview](overview.md)